Interactive Investor

 Important information - investment value can go up or down and you could get back less than you invest.
 If you're in any doubt about the suitability of a Stocks & Shares ISA, you should seek independent financial advice.
 The tax treatment of this product depends on your individual circumstances and may change in future.
 If you are uncertain about the tax treatment of the product you should contact HMRC or seek independent tax advice.

-Lifetime ISAs (LISA) and Stocks and Shares ISAs both come from the ISA family of savings accounts.
+Lifetime ISAs (LISA) and Stocks & Shares ISAs both come from the ISA family of savings accounts.
 Both come with protections from Capital Gains and Income Tax, but not all ISAs are made equal.

-So, LISA or Stocks and Shares ISA?
+So, LISA or Stocks & Shares ISA?
 Choosing between them doesn’t need to be difficult, and you might not need to choose at all.
 This isn’t personal advice though; you should always seek guidance from a financial professional if you’re unsure what’s right for you and your circumstances.

-What is a Stocks and Shares ISA?
+What is a Stocks & Shares ISA?

 It gives you the freedom to choose how your money is invested, with unlimited potential on the returns you could make, avoiding Capital Gains and Income Tax.

-Benefits of a Stocks and Shares ISA
+Benefits of a Stocks & Shares ISA

 All ISAs provide the same tax benefits.
 This means you won’t need to pay Capital Gains or Income Tax on any of the returns you make from your ISA savings.
 But there are things that make each unique.